ssfsx17/ffpnp/Jobs/JobDetails/Scholar.md

 Rime Bolt Tome (special) - Intellect * Level ice damage to everyone.

-Succor (6 AP) (multi) - Restores Intellect * Level * 0.5 HP, and grants an equal amount of Shield HP.
-Against undead, it is a magical attack with non-elemental damage, but the Shield HP works normally.
+Succor (6 AP) (multi) - Restores Intellect * Level * 0.5 HP, and grants Blink and Shield statuses (1).
+Against undead, it is a magical attack with non-elemental damage, but the statuses normally.
 Outside of combat, this allows restoration of half of the party's HP during a long rest.

 ### Scholastic Lore T6